 10) Play some happy music.
 We just posted on music as something that can have a real impact on your mood.
 Keep a playlist or CD of songs that cheer you up handy on your phone, computer, mp3 player, in your car, etc. Play to it when you need to cheer up and pull yourself together.
 Taking a break and listening to a happy song can sometimes be enough to regroup, wipe your tears, and go back to working, shopping, socializing, or whatever else you were doing.
 Check out our grief playlist post.

 12) Make time to address the issue.
 When you are able to stop, control, suppress, or otherwise limit a cry-fest it can be tempting to avoid it forever.
 But spending some time in the privacy of home thinking about, talking about, journaling about, drawing about, photographing about, singing about, or otherwise exploring whatever led to your public tears is an important part of accepting, acknowledging, and coping with emotions.
 Make sure you take some time to reflect.

 13) When all else fails, keep sunglasses on hand.
 Rockstars aren't the only people who can wear sunglasses indoors.

-Have some tips for coping with the dreaded public-meltdown?
+Have a tip for coping with the dreaded public-meltdown?
 Please share!
 Leave a comment.